-An S Corporation doing business in Alaska is required to file an Alaska return.
-Generally, an S Corporation will satisfy its filing requirement by filing Form 6000 (pages 1 and 2) or Form 6020 (page 1), with the "S Corporation" box on page 1 checked.
-Alaska does not impose a tax on the S Corporation for pass-through items of income or loss.
-Schedule A lines 1 - 17 should not be completed unless a corporate-level tax is applicable.
-Attach a copy of pages 1 through 4 of the federal Form 1120S and Form 7004, if applicable.
+An S Corporation doing business in Alaska is required to file an Alaska return, but Alaska does not impose a tax on the S Corporation for pass-through items of income.
+Generally, an S Corporation will satisfy its filing requirement by filing Form 6000, page 1 only, checking the "S Corporation" box on page 1.
+Do not report amounts on Schedule A (or any other pages), unless a corporate-level tax is applicable.
+Attach a copy of pages 1 through 4 of the federal Form 1120S.

 Alaska imposes both the federal excess net passive income tax and the corporate-level tax on built-in gains.
 These taxes are calculated at the highest Alaska marginal tax rate of 9.4%.
-However, the Alaska capital gains rate of 4.5% may apply in some cases.
 If corporate-level taxes are imposed, attach copies of the schedules and forms calculating the federal tax and the Alaska tax.
-Enter the corporate-level taxes on Form 6020, Schedule E, line 3, or Form 6000, Schedule E, line 5 as appropriate.
+Enter the corporate-level taxes on Form 6000, Schedule E, line 7.